DigitalServicesLab/Divi-Dynamic-Mobile-Menu-Height/README.md

 }
 ```
 **Note**
-If you have a statically sized header that doesnt change height, then you can simply add the CSS and forget the entire Javascript component  :-)
+If you have a statically sized header that doesn't change height as screen width decreases, then you can simply add the CSS and forget the entire Javascript component  :-)